SimonCropp/CaptureSnippet/readme.source.md

 ## Variants

 This project produces two NuGet packages with different levels of features, and associated complexity.
-[CaptureSnippets.Simple](#CaptureSnippets.Simple) which exposes the core features via a simplified API, and [CaptureSnippets](#CaptureSnippets) which has more features but also has a more complex API.
+[CaptureSnippetsSimple](#CaptureSnippetsSimple) which exposes the core features via a simplified API, and [CaptureSnippets](#CaptureSnippets) which has more features but also has a more complex API.

 ## Shared behavior

-The below behaviors are shared between both [CaptureSnippets.Simple](#CaptureSnippets.Simple) and [CaptureSnippets](#CaptureSnippets).
+The below behaviors are shared between both [CaptureSnippetsSimple](#CaptureSnippetsSimple) and [CaptureSnippets](#CaptureSnippets).

 ### Using Snippets